Justype/bioinfo/linux-and-hpc/hpc/SSH.md

 chmod 600 ~/.ssh/authorized_keys
 ```

-5. **Login Using the Key**: After setup, SSH will automatically use the key pair for authentication:
+5. **Using the Key**: After setup, SSH will automatically use the key pair for authentication:

 ```bash
 ssh [username]@[hostname]